fmoessbauer/kas/docs/format-changelog.rst

 - Variables used in the ``env`` section can now be assigned 'None' as value.
 In this case the variables are only exported to the bb env whitelist.
+- Includes can now be controlled based on values of environment variables by adding key-value pairs to the ``if`` attribute of an include entry.